The Submarine Service Smoker's

 The simple truth is that we cannot blind drug addicts with lengthy quitting histories as to absence or onset of full-blown withdrawal.
 We became experts at knowing exactly how it feels.
 While placebo controlled trials are the gold standard in most study areas, in drug addiction studies they've been a license to cheat, make headlines and steal.
 These studies did not measure product worth.
 Their "double your chances" findings likely reflect and flow from a tripling to quadrupling of frustrations, as 80-90% of the placebo group often threw in the towel within the study's first week.

 Forgive me, but your health and life are on the line.
 You deserve the truth.
 Placebo is not a real quitting method.
 The truth is that NRT has failed to prevail against real cold turkey quitters in nearly every real-world quitting method survey conducted to date.
-Most recently see: a 2009 GlaxoSmithKline survey; a 2007 UK NHS survey (see Table 6); a 2006 National Cancer Institute survey; a 2006 general practice physician patient survey; and a 2005 study of UK NHS quitters (see Table 6).
+See: 2018 PLoS One study; 2013 Gallup Poll; 2009 GlaxoSmithKline survey; a 2006 National Cancer Institute survey; a 2006 general practice physician patient survey; and a 2005 study of UK NHS quitters (see Table 6).

 Still, we're each different and some will succeed in quitting smoking after having used replacement nicotine, while others will succeed in spite of it.
 Whether an NRT user or not, in the end, the only path to freedom from nicotine is to at some point permanently end its use.